 Academic Research

-Sawyer K. Kemp (they/them) is an assistant professor of English at Queens College of the City University of New York (CUNY).
-Their research areas include: early modern drama, Shakespeare studies, performance studies, transgender & queer theory, affect theory, and digital humanities.
+Sawyer K. Kemp (they/them) is an assistant professor of English and Literature at Queens College, CUNY.
+Their research areas include: early modern drama, Shakespeare studies, performance studies, transgender & queer theory, affect theory, and trans & queer life in the 16th and 17th Century.

 Sawyer’s work has appeared in Shakespeare Quarterly, Shakespeare Studies, The Journal for Early Modern Cultural Studies, Shakespeare Bulletin, and the edited collection Teaching Social Justice Through Shakespeare.